-125. Plaintiff incorporates by reference the allegations of the preceding paragraphs.

-126. The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
+- 153. Plaintiff incorporates by reference the allegations of the preceding paragraphs. - 154.
+The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
 5 U.S.C. § 706(2)(A).
 This means, among other things, that agency action is unlawful unless it is the product of "reasoned decisionmaking" that considers every responsible alternative.
 Motor Vehicle Mfrs.
 Ass'n, 463 U.S. at 52.
 Decisionmaking that relies on inadequate evidence or that results in inconsistent or contradictory conclusions cannot satisfy that standard.

-127. Before Treasury exercises its temporary authority to purchase the Companies' securities, it is required to determine that the financial support is necessary to "provide stability to the financial markets," "prevent disruptions in the availability of mortgage finance," and "protect the taxpayer."
+- securities, it is required to determine that the financial support is necessary to "provide stability to the financial markets," "prevent disruptions in the availability of mortgage finance," and "protect the taxpayer."
 12 U.S.C. §§ 1455(l)(1)(B), 1719(g)(1)(B).
 In making these determinations, Treasury is further required to "take into consideration" several factors, including the "plan for the orderly resumption of private market funding or capital market access," and the "need to maintain [the] status [of Fannie and Freddie] as . . . private shareholder-owned compan[ies]."
-Id. §§ 1455(l)(1)(C); 1719(g)(1)(C).

-128. These statutory criteria plainly apply to any and all "amendments" of the Purchase Agreements.
-Were it otherwise, Treasury could fundamentally alter its investments in the Companies at any time, including after its investment authority has expired and effectively turn Treasury's limited, temporary grant of authority to purchase the Companies' securities under certain conditions, into an unconstrained and permanent authority and subvert the statutory limitations imposed by Congress.

-129. There is no evidence in the public record that Treasury made the required determinations or considered the necessary factors before imposing the Net Worth Sweep.
+Id. §§ 1455(l)(1)(C); 1719(g)(1)(C). - Agreements.
+Were it otherwise, Treasury could fundamentally alter its investments in the Companies at any time, including after its investment authority has expired and effectively turn Treasury's limited, temporary grant of authority to purchase the Companies' securities under certain conditions, into an unconstrained and permanent authority and subvert the statutory limitations imposed by Congress. - determinations or considered the necessary factors before imposing the Net Worth Sweep.

 Indeed, the available evidence reveals that none of the necessary conditions was satisfied.

 Further, Treasury also has not explained whether it considered alternatives to the Net Worth Sweep that would have been both consistent with its statutory obligations and less harmful to Plaintiff and other private shareholders.
 Treasury has thus arbitrarily and capriciously failed to provide a reasoned explanation for its conduct, which results in the Government's expropriation of all private shareholder value in the Companies' stock.